DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-01-interviews.md

 When the last interview has taken place, at midnight the status flips automatically to ‘Interviewed’ and the prompt is: to make a decision or set up another interview.

-There’s still an option to set up another interview because there’s no guarantee that just because one interview took place, that another isn’t needed at this point in time.
+There’s still an option to set up another interview because there’s no guarantee that just because one interview took place, that another is not needed at this point in time.

 ![Screenshot of application with ‘Make decision’ and ‘Set up another interview‘ prompts.](prompt--interviewed.png)